ibrhmch/Board-Game-Socials-Web-App/docs/deployment.md

 - We deployed Postgres to staging and production to support data storage.
 - The environment variable are `DATABASE_URL`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD`, which are used to connect to Postgres on Heroku.
-- We used `INSERT INTO` and `VALUES` to add a new rows to Postgres table.
-Ex, `INSERT INTO goodboards.games(id, name, description) VALUES (001, 'chess', 'typical chess game');`
-- The table `goodboards.games` is used by Collector as game info data storage.
+- The `goodboards.games` relation is used by `basic-server` to hold the game information.
 - Heroku Postgres connection document: [link](https://devcenter.heroku.com/articles/connecting-heroku-postgres)
 - Heroku Postgres add-on document: [link](https://devcenter.heroku.com/articles/heroku-postgresql#removing-the-add-on)